section-engineering-education/engineering-education/articles/aws-vs-google-cloud/index.md

 * It has good pricing plans.
 * They enhance the live migration of VMs (Virtual Machines).

 #### Disadvantages of AWS
-* It has a long deployment process.
-This process can take up to 20 minutes for one website.
 * It may not be ideal for companies that do not have a high technological capability.
 * The cost structure is difficult to understand.

 #### Disadvantages of Google Cloud
-* The Google Cloud lacks certain features that exist in the AWS platform.
+* Google Cloud lacks certain features that exist in the AWS platform.
+For example, AWS provides a hybrid environment, unlike Google Cloud, which uses partners (e.g Egnyte) to provide hybrid support.
-* Its user interface does not offer adequate customer support.
 * Google Cloud Platform does not provide in-depth documentation of services and other features.

 ### Conclusion